syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/FAQ.md

 {% endhighlight %}
 {% endtabs %}

-## How to show overlay background always in xamarin popup?
+## How to show overlay background always in Xamarin.Forms Popup?

-By default the overlay background will not be shown around the popup if the `WidthRequest`, `HeightRequest`, `StartX` and `StartY` properties are all set to the `SfPopupLayout.PopupView`.
-For cases where the overlay background should always be shown around the popup, set `True` to the `SfPopupLayout.ShowOverlayAlways` property.
+By default, the overlay background will not be shown around the Popup if all the `WidthRequest`, `HeightRequest`, `StartX`, and `StartY` properties are set to `SfPopupLayout.PopupView`.
+For cases where the overlay background should always be shown around the Popup, set `True` to the `SfPopupLayout.ShowOverlayAlways` property.

 {% tabs %}
 {% highlight xaml %}